There is no need to destroy a vintage radio when fitting Bluetooth!

 What is Bluetooth?

-Bluetooth uses the internet rather than a vintage radio aerial.
+When used with a vintage radio, Bluetooth connects to the internet via an iPhone or other device to allow you to listen to internet radio stations through your vintage radio.
 This solves the interference or weak signal problems found on long and medium wave stations.
 You can use your mobile phone or tablet to send music or radio stations to your converted radio.
 You have a great choice as there are tens of thousands of radio stations broadcasting over the internet from all around the world.
 Unlike DAB, which is prone to weak signal problems, Bluetooth transmits a signal directly from your phone or tablet to the Bluetooth converted radio.

 The radio shown here was completely beyond repair and totally unsuitable for restoration.
 The chassis had been got at and, basically, completely ruined.
 The radio had been used as an extension loud speaker, but that had limitations.
 With Bluetooth fitted, the radio was given a new lease of life.
 The dial lit up for the first time in years, the BBC news emanated from the original loud speaker… Needless to say, the customer was very happy.